The Turing Scheme Funding and payments

 Your Certificate of Attendance must be signed no earlier than one week before the end of your placement, before you leave your host country.

-Important: it is your responsibility to check that the dates on your Certificate of Attendance are correct before uploading them to the form above.
+It is your responsibility to check that the dates on your Certificate of Attendance are correct before uploading them to the form above.
 The start date should be the date you started your placement in-person, including orientation period if applicable.
 The end date should be the date of your final exam, assignment or class.
 If your host institution indicates your placement is significantly longer or shorter than agreed on your application form, you may not receive funding for the additional dates, or you may be required to make a repayment.

 Final Grant Confirmation